 This template can be used for preparing manuscript for NJBS journal.
 We think that template will be helpfull in the preparing your scientific paper.
-Please respect following rules: 1.
-Whole text must be align to the both sides (left-right), 2.
-Whole text must be written in Times New Roman font including tables and figure, graphs and etc. 3.
-Whole text must be written in 12 size Times New Roman expect type of article, title of article and names (14 Times New Roman), 4.
-The gaps between lines must be set up to 0 points (before and after), 5.
-Gaps must be made by the keyboard key ENTER only, 6.
-Main sections (TITLE, ABSTRACT, INTRODUCTION, MATERIAL AND METHODS, RESULTS AND DISCUSSION, CONCLUSION and REFERENCES) must be written in CAPITAL and bold, expect Acknowledgement 7.
+Please respect following rules:

+- 1. Whole text must be align to the both sides (left-right), - 2.
+Whole text must be written in Times New Roman font including tables and figure, graphs and etc. - 3.
+Whole text must be written in 12 size Times New Roman expect type of article, title of article (Bold and 14 Times New Roman), - 4.
+The names of authors must be written in 12 size Time New Roman. - 5.
+The gaps between lines must be set up to 0 points (before and after), - 6.
+Gaps must be made by the keyboard key ENTER only, - 7.
+Main sections (TITLE, ABSTRACT, INTRODUCTION, MATERIAL AND METHODS, RESULTS AND DISCUSSION, CONCLUSION, REFERENCES and ACKNOWLEDGEMENT) must be written in CAPITAL and bold 12 size Time New Roman - 8.
 Cited references write without gaps.